 Robert was born and raised in Las Vegas, Nevada, and lived in Los Angeles, Missoula and Anchorage, before moving to Colorado in 2001.
 He has had a career in Sales and Marketing, and is founder and principle at mrwebguru.com, where he is an Internet marketing strategist, SEO Expert/Instructor, and Trusted Advisor.
 Robert is a Rainforest Action Network trained activist; he provides support and direct action work to Earth First, Hundredth Monkey and Anti-War/Peace movements.
 Robert’s hobbies include Drums/Guitar/Songwriting, MMA, Disc Golf, Gaming, Magic and Dogs.

-Natasha is serving as Interim Executive Director of Citizens For A Healthy Community (CHC).
-Before stepping in as Interim Executive Director, Natasha served on the CHC Board.
+Natasha is the Executive Director of Citizens For A Healthy Community (CHC).
+Before stepping in as Executive Director, Natasha served on the CHC Board.
 She brings to CHC legal, location, ecosystem, and industry analysis experience.
 She is an international trade attorney, turned independent business consultant, turned editor of a location intelligence magazine, turned author of Travel Healthy: A Road Warrior’s Guide to Eating Healthy.
 She believes that clean air, water, soils, and nouri (the new word to describe what we should be eating for optimum health) are a basic human right.
-She will be managing the day-to-day operations of CHC until a new permanent Executive Director is found.